Renewing a License

 - Destroyed by the distributor

-In addition, the department shall give credit for taxes paid on tobacco products that are bad debts.
+In addition, the department gives credit for taxes paid on tobacco products that are bad debts.
 The credit is prohibited unless the bad debt has been charged off as uncollectible on the books of the wholesaler.
-The wholesaler will be required to repay the credit if payment is received for the bad debt subsequent to receiving the credit.
-A distributor must amend their Tobacco Products tax return for the period where the bad debt occurred, and form DR 0137 must be submitted for a refund to be issued.
+The wholesaler is required to repay the credit if payment is received for the bad debt subsequent to receiving the credit.
+A distributor must amend their Tobacco Products Tax Return for the period where the bad debt occurred, and claim a refund by submitting form DR 0137 through your Revenue Online account or see Forms in Number Order for the paper form.

-Overpayment on tax from prior periods requires an amended tobacco products tax return and form DR 0137 to be submitted with supporting documentation.
+Overpayment on tax from prior periods requires an amended tobacco products tax return and form DR 0137 (submit through your Revenue Online account or see Forms in Number Order for the paper form) to be submitted with supporting documentation.